V4Fire/Core/src/core/lazy/README.md

 const lazyUser = makeLazy(
   createUser,

-  // Declare a scheme with a result of the original function invoking {
+  // Declaring a scheme with the result of the original function invoking {
-    // '' is a default value
+    // A string property with the default value
     name: '',

-    // 0 is a default value
+    // A number property with the default value
     age: 0,

-    // This is a method
+    // A method
     showInfo: Function
   }
 );